stevavoliajvar/stop_cloudflare/PEOPLE.md

 > Too many to list here.
 It is IMPOSSIBLE to list them all!
 [See for yourself](https://twitter.com/search?q=Cloudflare).

+"You getting a Cloudflare error too?" by @[michaeldexter](https://twitter.com/michaeldexter/status/1193326043899158528)

+"Heck, I spent an hour re-submitting THIS CFP submission.
+Turns out Cloudflare blocked any submission containing "cmd.exe"" by @[danielhbohannon](https://twitter.com/danielhbohannon/status/1194978231142645760)

+"The cause was identified as an error in an automatic update received from Cloudflare" by @[MCMarket_org](https://twitter.com/MCMarket_org/status/1194954194479792129)

 "why do you trust cloudflare more than your ISP?" by @[bmarwell](https://twitter.com/bmarwell/status/1194872808435847168)

 "Cloudflare is the largest mitm attack on TLS as we know it, why is this not discussed more?" by @[adrians_reality](https://twitter.com/adrians_reality/status/1187400617402208258)